jackctra/plex_for_music/README.md

 - PlexRecordingDate: a script  to correct entries in the fields: "originally available"and/or "year" to the date of the recording, not the date of publishing, because plexamp needs that for time travelling.
 Think of Compilations spanning the career of an artist 10 years later.

+CollectionMoodListandDelete: a script to check the moods appended to tracks in a collection and delete specific moods in the tracks.

 2. Playlists
 - playlist to collection: For putting the contents of a playlist into a collection, see https://github.com/Casvt/Plex-scripts/blob/fc919f3cb23cd19424f50f861efc27d5bcb0719b/playlist_collection/playlist_to_collection.py.
 Why would you do that?
 In a collection, you can bulk alter fields to which you have no access in playlists.